1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 A 1031 exchange—named after Section 1031 of the Internal Revenue Code—allows an investor to sell an investment property and reinvest the proceeds into another qualifying property while deferring capital gains taxes.

-In simple terms, the transaction allows investors to:
+In simple terms, the strategy allows investors to:

 • Sell an investment property